davorg/dmp/chapters/chapter04.md

 ourselves we’ll make a few assumptions.

 We’ll assume that each English word has just one American translation.
-!!!
-Footnote 8 We’ll also conveniently ignore situations where an English phrase should be replaced by a different phrase in American, such as “car park” and “parking lot.” !!!
 We’ll also store our translations in a text file so it is easy to add to them.
 The program will look something like this:

 	  1: #!/usr/bin/perl -w
 	  2: use strict;